Eng-RSMY/facies_classification/README.md

 The only think that we have dome is update this repository on our fork to be compatible with Python 3.7.
 Brendon has done it all other that a few compatibility updates.

+Please review the Jupyter Notebooks (Facies Classification - SVM - MATT.ipynb and Facies Classification - SVM.ipynb) written by Brendon.
+They show a step by step discussion of the code, concepts and example plots as shown below.
+These Notebooks are actual code and the plots are the results from running the code in the Notebook.

 Example Depth Plot:

 ![Depth](logplot.png)